jkmrto/website/content/about/_index.md

 * **Analysis Project**.
 This applicaction launches some Python analysis from Elixir when a trigger event happens.
 It requires to collect data from a RabbitMQ broadcast and save the data on ETS until the events happen.
 Using MongoDB to store the results.
 It includes the development of a simple client with Phoenix to expose the results.

 * **Like/Dislike System**.
-Developing the cliente side on JS and the backend side with phoenix and Elixir.
+Developing the client side on **Javascript ES6** and the backend side with **Phoenix** and **Elixir**.
 Real time updates using channels of Phoenix.
 This functionality includes realtime statistics to evaluate the opinion per each day.

 * **Analitics Service**.
 Connecting to an external Api Rest to request some data analysis.

 * **Database Data Exporter**.
-Tool written in Python in charge of daily exporting and cleaning data from some internal database to an outside database, for later analysis.
+Tool written in **Python** in charge of daily exporting and cleaning data from some internal database to an outside database, for later analysis.
 It allows to export data from Postgresql and MongoDB.
 There is up to 10 GB of data moved each day.

 <pre></pre>